Car-free holidays in The Lake DistrictCumbria

 • Muncaster Castle is a pleasant mile’s walk from Ravenglass.
 There are huge gardens outside, carved wood and tapestries inside, a Hawk and Owl centre, and miles of spring-flowering rhododendrons.

-• The Ravenglass and Eskdale railway or “La’al Ratty” as the local narrow-gauge steam railway is nicknamed runs inland to the foot of England’s highest mountain, Scafell Pike (see Good Journey’s directions).
+• The Ravenglass and Eskdale railway, or “La’al Ratty” as the local narrow-gauge steam railway is nicknamed, runs inland to the foot of England’s highest mountain, Scafell Pike (see Good Journey’s directions).
 From the far end of this little railway, you can hike over tarn-topped moorland or amble round the Dalegarth Falls, a series of ferny, fairy-tale cascades.
 Eskdale Mill is just a ten-minute stroll down country lanes from Boot station.

-• In the summer, there is a free shuttle bus to Wasdale Head for walks in the fells and around Wastwater, England’s deepest lake.
+• In the summer, there is usually a free shuttle bus to Wasdale Head for walks in the fells and around Wastwater, England’s deepest lake.
 Two buses run through in the morning from near Ravenglass station and back in the evening so you can access this beautiful valley car-free and keep it peaceful.

 • One stop north of Ravenglass on the regular coastal railway, the thousand acres of dunes near Drigg are full of interesting plants and birds: white burnet roses, marram grass, stone chats and sand martins.

 • The Rum Story winds through a series of original cellars and warehouses to explore both grim and cheerful aspects of the “dark spirit of Whitehaven”.
 The waterside Beacon museum traces the area’s past through Vikings and Victorian trading ships.
-You can follow Good Journey’s directions to get to the Rum Story or the Beacon.
+You can follow Good Journey’s directions to get to the Rum Story or the Beacon Museum.

-• The Pennington Hotel, just steps from the Esk estuary and three minutes’ from Ravenglass station makes a very comfortable base with double rooms.
+• The Pennington Hotel, just steps from the Esk estuary and three minutes’ from Ravenglass station, makes a very comfortable base with double rooms.